phillord/tawny-owl/docs/nameclashes.md

 also.
 Regardless, the `owl` prefixed forms will remain.

 For those who like this option, the `tawny.english` namespace offers nameclashing versions of these functions.
-This can be used if prefered like
+This can be used if preferred like
 so:

     (ns my.ontology